ivanaspasovva/Nelly.Ivana.project/README.md

 **← README.md** Here we explain what our project does, how we built it, and other information.

-**← index.html** This file contains the code for the website for our project.
+**← working-index.html** This file contains the code for the website for the homepage of our project.
 It is also set up for us to load the p5.js and sketch.js files.

+**← countdown.html** This file contains the code for the countdown for when a user clicks on the website.

 **← style.css** This file contains the code for the design of the website for the project.